Coast Guard Administration (Taiwan): International cooperation

+Tuvalu and Taiwan signed a coast guard cooperation agreement in 2022.
+In 2023 Taiwan donated two new coast guard patrol vessels to Tuvalu.

+In July 2024, the CGA conducted a joint search and rescue drill with its Japanese counterpart.

+In July 2025 the CGA signed a cooperation agreement with the Somaliland Coast Guard.

 Fleet

 In 2021 the CGA had more than 200 vessels.

 In 2021 President Tsai Ing-wen ordered the name “Taiwan” to be prominently displayed on all vessels to avoid confusion with the People's Republic of China Coast Guard which is engaged in a grey-zone campaign against Taiwan and other neighboring countries.